it takes hundreds if not thousands of little ideas to create a single big idea

-And this isn’t about the so-called “big idea”, anyway.
+So-called “big ideas” are overvalued compared to the aggregate outcome of little ones.
 Was a Facebook a big idea?
 Not really.
 It was just a hyper-niched down version of Friendster and MySpace; it was a classy MySpace for Harvard University students.

 There was no big idea; there were some medium ideas, such as “make the interface templatized and clean, unlike MySpace”, “make the product psychologically addictive to increase ad revenue”, and “just run AdWords to monetize until we sort out our ad network”.

-But nothing subversively big, like the original Napster, or like Wikipedia.
+But nothing truly innovative, like the original Napster, or like Wikipedia.

 It was those 1000’s of little ideas that made Facebook enormously successful.

-I guess that relates somewhat to why daily publishing makes sense.
-If I can give you one little idea that will help you with your marketing, then my work is done.
-Not saying I’ll keep this up for a 1000 days though 🙂
+I guess that relates somewhat to why daily publishing makes sense – if it communicates ideas .
+If I can give you one little idea that will help, then my work is done.
+Not saying I’ll keep this up for 1000 days though (: